 Meet the members of ACWC

-Joann has served as Associate Pastor at The House of Hope since August 2010.
+Joann was ordained as a teaching elder in November 2009.
 She was born in New York City to Korean immigrant parents and grew up in Houston, TX.
 She has a Master of Divinity from McCormick Theological Seminary in Chicago, Illinois and a Bachelor of Arts degree in English and Psychology from The University of Texas in Austin.
 Joann and her spouse Mike met in 8th grade and live nearby her church in Saint Paul with their two dogs Bailey and Logan.
-They are expecting their first baby at the end of January 2014.
+They welcomed their first child Austin in January 2014.

 Darcy Metcalfe Mudd